+1562.
 The copy of the records is admissible in evidence to the same extent as though the original thereof were offered and the custodian had been present and testified to the matters stated in the affidavit.
-The affidavit is admissible as evidence of the matters stated therein pursuant to Section 1561 and the matters so stated are presumed true. . .
+The affidavit is admissible as evidence of the matters stated therein pursuant to Section 1561 and the matters so stated are presumed true. . . .

-Thus, under this procedure, a copy of a business record is admissible without the necessity of satisfying the requirements of the best evidence rule or the rules of authentication; the fact that the document offered is a copy rather than the original may be disregarded, and the matters stated in the affidavit are given the same force as if the
+Thus, under this procedure, a copy of a business record is admissible without the necessity of satisfying the requirements of the best evidence rule or the rules of authentication; the fact that the document offered is a copy rather than the original is disregarded, and the matters stated in the affidavit are given the same force as if the custodian had appeared and testified.
+This procedure serves a most useful purpose in a case where the content of the business record will not be challenged for the truth of statements therein.